ChatKitty/chatkitty-js/README.md

 ## How to use

 ### Getting an API key
-You'll need [a free ChatKitty account](https://dashboard.chatkitty.com/authorization/register) before you can begin building chat with ChatKitty.
+You'll need [a ChatKitty account](https://dashboard.chatkitty.com/authorization/register) before you can begin building chat with ChatKitty.
 After creating your account, create a ChatKitty application using the dashboard and copy its API key from your application's setting page.